 At the end of the course, participants will be able to:

 Define what technical writing is, including its varieties and applications;

 Evaluate effective technical writing in terms of clarity, conciseness, accessibility, accuracy, and audience awareness; and

 Write more effective and purposive technical documents.

-C. Traits of High Impact Technical Writing (Clarity, Coherence, Conciseness, Accessibility, Accuracy, and Audience Awareness)
+Traits of High Impact Technical Writing: Clarity, Conciseness, Accessibility, Accuracy, and Audience Awareness

-IV.
-Forms and Format of Business Writing C
+Session 4 – Forms and Format of Technical Writing C

 He was a Learning & Development Manager at Arvato Bertelsmann; Training & Organizational Development Manager at Binzagr (KSA); and Master Trainer at Dell International Services.